- 1. What foreign citizens can legally buy in Italy?

 The notarial deed must be transcribed by the notary.
 The original remains in the Notary’s records.

-Necessary documents to be provided with the property to be purchased
+Necessary documents to be provided by the seller

 The documents are: